T R A V E L / C I T Y G U I D E S

 One of Sydney’s most ultra-chic waterfront design hotels.

 The consummately stylish Ovolo Woolloomooloo is located in a modern retro-fit industrial wharf at Woolloomooloo marina overlooking Sydney Harbour, with interiors featuring original exposed beams, high ceilings and sultry low-lit public spaces.
 With great views overlooking the harbour, the hotel is within walking distance of Sydney’s major landmarks - including the Sydney Opera House and the Royal Botanic Gardens - along with many trendy local dining and nightlife spots.
-The hotel’s indoor heated pool a welcome bonus, along with several fantastic waterfront restaurants (including the jet-set Otto Italian Ristorante next door). $$$
+The hotel’s indoor heated pool is a welcome bonus, along with several fantastic waterfront restaurants (including the jet-set Otto Italian Ristorante next door). $$$

 6 Cowper Wharf Roadway, Woolloomooloo NSW 2011